njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 #### Registration

 **i.
-Registration page navigation** – Depending on which page they entered Twirlmate through, users must navigate to the event’s registration page.
+Registration page navigation** – Depending on which page through which they entered Twirlmate, users must navigate to the event’s registration page.
 {:.pl-2}

 **ii.
 Participant selection** – Once there, they start the registration process by selecting from a list of athletes they can manage.